-With a lot of use, generator fuel lines take a beating.
-They can crack, tear, or become clogged.
-In return, gas may not reach your generator’s fuel system.
-Your generator then may not run efficiently, or it may not even start.
+With lots of use, generator fuel lines can really take a beating.
+They can crack, tear, or get clogged up.
+As a result, gas might not make it to your generator’s fuel system, causing it to run inefficiently or not even start at all.

 Just as important, replace your fuel filter when it’s damaged.
-And if your generator doesn’t have one, add one.
-Fuel filters screen dirt and rust particles from the fuel.
+And if your generator doesn’t have one, go ahead and add one.
+Fuel filters are great at screening out dirt and rust particles from the fuel.

 #5 Replace engine oil

-You replace your car oil every X,000 miles like clockwork, right?
-Now, do the same with your generator’s engine!
+You change your car oil every X,000 miles like clockwork, right?
+Now, show your generator’s engine the same love!

-I recommend every 50 or so hours of run time, to check and replace your oil.
-Simply empty the old oil and replace it with regular or synthetic oil.
-Synthetic oil performs better for generator cold starts and running in extreme heat.
-Even more, if you run your generator at full load continuously, change your oil more often.
+I recommend checking and replacing your oil every 50 or so hours of runtime.
+Simply drain the old oil and fill it up with regular or synthetic oil.
+Synthetic oil performs better for generator cold starts and extreme heat operation.
+If you’re running your generator at full load non-stop, change your oil more frequently.

-I suggest keeping extra oil on hand too, so you can replace your oil on schedule.
-Plus, in a time of need, you won’t need to scramble to find oil.
-Imagine worrying about finding oil in the dark when you’ve lost utility power to your home.
+It’s a good idea to keep extra oil on hand, so you can replace it on schedule without any last-minute panic.
+Imagine worrying about finding oil in the dark when you’ve lost power to your home.

-Important Note: it’s good practice to check your engine oil before starting.
-Running your generator with an empty oil tank will damage your engine.
-Your generator won’t run either.
+Important Note: Make it a habit to check your engine oil before starting.
+Running your generator with an empty oil tank can damage your engine.

 #6 Check for leaks

-First, look around your fuel lines, where leaks tend to happen the most.
-Weather and age can cause cracks in fuel lines, and couplers can come loose.
-Next, check your carburetor bowl gaskets, as they can dry out or get damaged.
-This compromises the seal, and fuel can then leak from below the carburetor.
-Also, check the following:
+Start by checking your fuel lines, where leaks tend to happen most often.
+Weather and age can cause cracks in fuel lines, and couplers can loosen up.
+Next, examine your carburetor bowl gaskets, as they can dry out and get damaged, compromising the seal and causing fuel to leak below the carburetor.
+Don’t forget to check the following:

-- Fuel tanks: fuel tanks become brittle over time.
-Because welds on seams weaken, and there’s corrosion and punctures.
-This happens from extreme temperatures, overfilling, and the build-up of acids and salt.
+- Fuel tanks: Over time, fuel tanks can become brittle, as welds on seams weaken, and corrosion and punctures set in.
+Extreme temperatures, overfilling, and acid and salt build-up are typically the culprits.

-- Pipes: pipes become loose and experience the same wear and tear as fuel tanks.
+- Pipes: Pipes can become loose and experience the same wear and tear as fuel tanks.

-- Shut-off valve: valves become loose and damaged from normal usage.
+- Shut-off valve: Valves can become loose and damaged from normal usage.

 #7 Check your battery